Basic Structure

 1. Data Panel

 By default, the left side of the user interface has a side panel that contains a list of all data in the file.
-This Data Panel can be toggled from view using View > Show Definitions (⌘-D).
+Toggled from view using View > Show Definitions or the keyboard shortcut ⌘-D.

 You can also close the side panel by clicking the Data icon at the top right of the toolbar or the bottom left of the data table.